chipaca/goctest/README.md

 why.
 Download the output and pipe it through `goctest` and suddenly finding the failures is a lot easier.

+## Anything else?

+The aim of this is to make test output readable.
+As such, by default it will not copy lines that look like logs.
+If you need to see these lines, you can pass `--show-logs`.

+Also you can pass `--debug` if you need to see what is matching where, but you should be able to tell that from the output.

 ## Why is this Python?

 Well... if I wrote it in Go, I'd be tempted to make it an actual test